cBLUE-dev-team/cBLUE.github.io/sphinx/source/gui.rst

 VDatum Region
 *************

-The user has the option to select a VDatum region, to inclue the corresponding maximum cummulative uncertainy (MCU_) in the final TPU calculations.
+The user has the option to select a VDatum region, to include the corresponding maximum cumulative uncertainty (MCU_) in the final TPU calculations.

 .. _MCU: https://vdatum.noaa.gov/docs/est_uncertainties.html